jgrss/geowombat/doc/source/tutorial-edit.rst

 .. note::

-    The :func:`{DataArray}.gw.replace` function is typically used with thematic data.
+    The :func:`xarray.DataArray.gw.replace` function is typically used with thematic data.